martin-scheelke/collatz/README.md

 - Spark Java - a lightweight, drop-in HTTP server.
 - Dependency injection without using a framework such as Spring.
 - Kotlin's tail recursion optimisation - Java and Kotlin are combined in single Gradle project.
+- Simple CI/CD with Docker and CircleCI.
+- Gson for JSON handling.
 - Test Driven Development.
-- CI/CD with Docker and CircleCI.
-- Gson for JSON handling.
 - RESTAssured for declarative, JUnit driven REST interface tests.
+- Testing with the Mockito framework

 ## Install and Test Instructions